mtrybulec/interviewer/README.md

 # interviewer

-`interviewer` - questionnaires for computer-aided interviewing using R and Shiny.
+`interviewer` - computer-aided interviewing in R/Shiny.

 See the [quick-start](./doc/QUICK-START.md) guide for details.